invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    better to spend enough effort and money to get a good result on the first try = el flojo y el mezquino, dos veces al camino say good things about other people = el escupe al cielo, en la cara le caie rumors have some basis in truth = cuando el río suena, es porque agua lleva = cuando el río suena, es porque piedras trae

-    don't serve your own drink = nunca el burro se carga solo drink until dawn = hasta la madre no problem = no hay pedo
+    better to spend enough effort and money to get a good result on the first try = el flojo y el mezquino, dos veces al camino say good things about other people = el escupe al cielo, en la cara le caie rumors have some basis in truth = cuando el río suena, es porque agua lleva = cuando el río suena, es porque piedras trae don't serve your own drink = nunca el burro se carga solo
-    no problem = no hay falla

     leave the water alone if you can't drink it = agua que no has de beber déjala correr what the eyes do not see, the heart does not feel = ojos que no ven, corazon que no siente